Blendify/blender-manual/trunk/blender_docs/manual/physics/baking.rst

    Two different caches stored simultaneously.

+Caches List
    Blender allows for storing and managing multiple caches at once for the same physics object.
-Management the ones is performed with list of caches.

-Caches List
-   The :ref:`list view <ui-list-view>` of caches.
+   You can manage the caches with this :ref:`list view <ui-list-view>`.

    Caches can be added and removed with the :kbd:`Plus` and :kbd:`Minus` buttons.
    Renaming a cache can be done by either double-clicking or pressing :kbd:`Ctrl-LMB` on the desired cache.